-Counselling is an extremely rewarding career for anyone, regardless of age or background, as you get to make a real difference to people’s lives.
+Counselling is an extremely rewarding career for anyone, regardless of age or background, as you get to make a real difference in people’s lives.
 Counsellors are there to help people gain the tools they need to deal with their everyday lives.
 Whether talking about personal problems or work issues, the support they provide can be invaluable to the recipient.

-What to Consider Before You Study to Become a Counsellor
+What To Consider Before You Study To Become A Counsellor

-One of the primary concerns when thinking of becoming a counsellor in Australia is what the job entails on a day to day basis.
-In this role, as you’ll find out when you study for the role, you could be working in a variety of organisations, from education to welfare to the health sector and your day to day will mainly include:
+One of the primary concerns when thinking of becoming a counsellor in Australia is what the job entails on a day-to-day basis.
+In this role, as you’ll find out when you study for the role, you could be working in a variety of organisations, from education to welfare to the health sector, and your day-to-day will mainly include:

 - Offering counselling online, by phone or face to face

 - Working with groups, families and individuals

 - Keeping detailed confidential records of your sessions

 - Building strong relationships with your clients

 - Providing empathy and perspective on their issues that they may not be able to see